jtheisen/moldinium/readme.md

 That of the tracking repository (once it's no longer static).

-To make this work, I'm eyeing *ambient storage*: .NET has the wonderful ability to allow methods be called with an *call context* that can store stuff.
-It's like thread-local storage, but also works accross asynchronous chains of execution.
+To make this work, I'm eyeing *ambient storage*: .NET has the wonderful ability to allow methods to be called with a *call context* that can store stuff.
+It's like thread-local storage, but also works across asynchronous chains of execution.

-Before calling the serializer, the dependency injection system would be installed in ambient storage and the retrieved by the default constructor of a baked type to do *internal dependency resolution*.
+Before calling the deserializer, the dependency injection system would be installed in ambient storage and then retrieved by the constructor of a baked type to do *internal dependency resolution*.
 This would allow dependency injection to work in these scenarios and also make the baked type's instance have the correct tracking repository.